marzer/OTEX/README.md

 - [Sandcastle](https://github.com/EWSoftware/SHFB) (if you wish to rebuild the HTML documentation)

 ### Dependencies
-#### DiffPlex
-OTEX Editor uses a diff generation package called `DiffPlex` to create the client-side OT operations when the text is edited by the user.
-DiffPlex can found on [GitHub](https://github.com/mmanela/diffplex) and [NuGet](https://www.nuget.org/packages/DiffPlex/).
-DiffPlex is used under the [Apache License, Version 2.0](https://github.com/mmanela/diffplex/blob/master/License.txt).
-- **Note:** If you are using Visual Studio you will not need to manually install DiffPlex; it is configured as a NuGet package in the `OTEXEditor` C# project.

 #### FastColoredTextBox
 OTEX Editor uses a very powerful RichTextBox alternative called `FastColoredTextBox`, which helps provides a lot of the more advanced features of the editor interface.
 FastColoredTextBox can found on [GitHub](https://github.com/PavelTorgashov/FastColoredTextBox), [NuGet](https://www.nuget.org/packages/FCTB/) and [CodeProject](http://www.codeproject.com/Articles/161871/Fast-Colored-TextBox-for-syntax-highlighting).
 FastColoredTextBox is used under [LGPLv3](https://github.com/PavelTorgashov/FastColoredTextBox/blob/master/license.txt).
-- **Note:** If you are using Visual Studio you will not need to manually install DiffPlex; it is configured as a NuGet package in the `OTEXEditor` C# project.
+- **Note:** If you are using Visual Studio you will not need to manually install FastColoredTextBox; it is configured as a NuGet package in the `OTEXEditor` C# project.

 #### Marzersoft.dll
 All three of the projects contained in the solution share a dependency on `Marzersoft.dll`, which is a personal library of useful classes, extensions and wrappers I’ve built over my years working with C#.
 It’s not open-source, but OTEX can be compiled by linking against the Marzersoft.dll files included with the [OTEX distribution](https://drive.google.com/open?id=0B6cTOEVTlAMJSng0djZaREZFRmM).